mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/usingthe-file-adapter-class.md

 ---

-The [ASNA.DataGate.Client.FileAdapter](file-adapter-class.html) class is the entry point for data access in DCS. **FileAdapter** consists of a reference to an [AdgConnection](adg-connection-class.html) object and a set of path strings naming the database file being accessed. **FileAdapter** methods allow the standard set of access functions including reading, writing, updating, and deleting file records.
+The [ASNA.DataGate.Client.FileAdapter](file-adapter-class.html) class is the entry point for data access in DG. **FileAdapter** consists of a reference to an [AdgConnection](adg-connection-class.html) object and a set of path strings naming the database file being accessed. **FileAdapter** methods allow the standard set of access functions including reading, writing, updating, and deleting file records.
 It also contains several properties defining constraints on the access to be performed on the file.
 These properties, such as the [ AccessMode](file-adapter-class-access-mode-property.html) property, should be set prior to opening the file.

 **FileAdapter** employs an [AdgDataSet](adg-dataset-class.html) object for data exchange with the database.
 Thus when a file is opened, you specify an **AdgDataSet** to subsequently be used with the opened file.